bulletmark/gmail-indicator/README.md

 background checking for new mail.
 On Ubuntu, you can also start gmail-indicator from the Ubuntu messaging menu.

+NOTE: The gmail-indicator mail icon can be placed on the GNOME shell top panel by using the superb [AppIndicator Support](https://extensions.gnome.org/extension/615/appindicator-support/) GNOME Shell extension.

 ### REMOVAL

     cd gmail-indicator  # Source dir, as above